How CSL Works

 Position lifecycle

 - Deposit collateral.
-Positions are margined in USDC.
+Positions are margined in USDG.

 - Open.
 Pick a market, side and leverage.
 Your position size = collateral × leverage.
 A taker fee applies on the notional value.